PhilippSalvisberg/plscope-utils/README.md

 # plscope-utils

 ## Introduction
-Oracle defines PL/Scope in the [Oracle Database Development Guide](http://docs.oracle.com/database/122/ADFNS/plscope.htm#ADFNS022) as follows:

->PL/Scope is a compiler-driven tool that collects PL/SQL and SQL identifiers as well as SQL statements usage in PL/SQL source code.> PL/Scope lets you develop powerful and effective PL/Scope source code tools that increase PL/SQL developer productivity by minimizing time spent browsing andunderstanding source code.
-PL/Scope could be therefore categorized as a software development kit (SDK) for source code analysis.

-plscope-utils is based on PL/Scope and provides some relational views and utilties as PL/SQL packages to simplify common source code analysis tasks.
+plscope-utils is based on PL/Scope and provides relational views and PL/SQL packages to simplify common source code analysis tasks.

-The views are easy to use and that's what you want.

 ## Prerequisites